Adrienne is a certified dog trainer, former veterinary assistant, and author of the online dog training course "Brain

-Of course, an obedience trainer is the right place to start to solve these problems, but not all people have the financial resources to afford that or they simply may not have the time.
+Of course, an obedience trainer may be able to solve these problems, but not all people have the financial resources to afford one or they simply may not have the time.
 Some owners (and this is not that rare) may also refuse to go to dog training school simply because they are too proud to seek out the help of a professional.
 They would prefer to take care of the issue themselves, even though they are not completely sure how.

 Nothing can really replace the structured setting and opportunity for socialization a class offers.
 Dogs learn to be under control despite high distractions such as other dogs and people.
 If your dog is capable of walking nicely on leash in this environment, very likely he will be well under control during your evening walk around the block!
 So taking your dog to dog training is a big plus with many advantages.

 Your main objective is to have a dog that walks on a loose leash.
 Remember this goal: A leash is just there because the law requires it; your dog will follow because he just wants to be with you and knows that your side is the best place on earth!
 Of course, this may seem like an unattainable goal, but you will eventually get there.